CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 	![image](https://user-images.githubusercontent.com/51933047/63195027-7fbbd680-c03f-11e9-9e5e-c310d0eebff4.PNG)
 8. Tuner will then install and start the diag server on the jetson.
 9. The diagnostics server is now installed and running on your jetson.
+#### Errata: The wireless Logitech f710 is currently not supported on the nvidia jetson nano due to a driver issue.